 They need to know if you have any of these conditions: -blood clotting problems -drug abuse or addiction -head injury -heart, circulation problems -kidney disease -liver disease -lung or breathing disease -stomach ulcer, intestine problems -an unusual or allergic reaction to aspirin, caffeine, dihydrocodeine, codeine, or other medicines, foods, dyes, or preservatives -pregnant or trying to get pregnant -breast-feeding

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
+You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
 Do not use this medicine in children 12 years old or younger.